 Many landlords close off possibilities because they are cautious about risks.
 But in areas of low demand, you might need to reconsider being more open-minded about who you may agree to take, and accept the risks.
 For example, many Assured shorthold tenancies (ASTs) strictly prohibit tenants from having any pets.
 But the UK is a nation of pet lovers, and with more people than ever before needing to make a return to renting, it seems short-sighted to rule out all pet-lovers in one fell swoop.
 You could offer to meet the animal in question, to see how well trained it is.
 A number of landlords do accept pets, but insist on a slightly higher deposit to cover the risks of damage.

-The last thing you want if you have nightmare tenants, is them turning into nightmare tenants who won’t leave.
-So do ensure that you have a comprehensive AST in place before handing over any keys, that any deposit is properly protected within 30 days of taking it, and that the proper notices are served correctly if you intend to regain possession of the property.
+Ensure that you have a comprehensive AST in place before handing over any keys, that any deposit is properly protected within 30 days of taking it, and that the proper notices are served correctly if you intend to regain possession of the property.
 Otherwise you could be asking for trouble, and bad tenants could simply dig their heels in and stay without paying rent, leaving you with more problems than ever.

 Read our disclaimer.